 Greenwashing can lead to financial penalties and other legal action.
 For example, the U.S. Federal Trade Commission (FTC) recently sued Kohl’s and Walmart for falsely marketing rayon textile products as bamboo.
-These companies claimed the “bamboo” textiles they were selling were created with eco-friendly processes when the process actually generates pollutants.
+These companies claimed that the “bamboo” textiles they were selling were created with eco-friendly processes when the process generates pollutants.

-In one study looking at the consumer reactions to lies, half-lies, and other degrees of greenwashing from companies, researchers found that lies and half-lies both had similar negative effects on reputation.
+In one study looking at the consumer reactions to lies, half-lies, and other degrees of greenwashing from companies, researchers found that lies and half-lies had similar negative effects on reputation.

 Participants were shown different statements for a fictional cruise company that represented varying degrees of greenwashing along with other information.
-Researchers presented questions to these participants that related to a company’s corporate reputation, including questions about the company's emotional appeal, financial performance, products and services, and social responsibility.
+Researchers presented questions to these participants related to a company’s corporate reputation, including questions about the company's emotional appeal, financial performance, products and services, and social responsibility.
 The responses were then used to measure the positive or negative effects of greenwashing on that company’s reputation.

 As investors have become more aware that climate risk is financial risk, they are also increasingly concerned with sustainability.
 Schroders’ Institutional Investor Study found that 59% of surveyed institutional investors consider greenwashing a major challenge to sustainable investing.